vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 See the [Token Hall](https://medium.com/tokenhall) for a backgrounder for business and technical audiences.

-## Taxonomy
+## Common Terminology

 The TTF is a composition framework that breaks tokens down into basic parts.
 Base token types, properties and behaviors, which are then placed into a category by type and can support grouping.
 Each decomposed part is documented in a taxonomy [artifact](taxonomy-file-format.md).
 Composing these token parts together also generates a taxonomy artifact defining a complete token referencing its component artifacts.

 The taxonomy uses these terms for all tokens:

 - Token Template - is a complete token definition that is used to create a token of the defined type.
-A template is able to create a clone of itself, which is a class.
+A template is able to create a clone of itself, which is a class. (i.e. Crypto-currency Token Template)
-- Token Class - is an deployed token from a defined template.
+- Token Class - is an deployed token from a defined template. (i.e. Bitcoin created from the crypto-currency template)
-- Token Instance - a single token in a particular token class.
+- Token Instance - a single token in a particular token class. (i.e. satoshi balance in your crypto-currency wallet)

 ![DefinitionStructure](images/definition-structure.png)